 In church, no one should have to whisper about their struggles.

-Faith and the Addicted Brain
+News coverage of Faith & the Addicted Brain Conference

 Current Services Offered

 A Coordinating Team has been formed to lead this ministry moving forward.
 The Coordinating Team of the No Whispers Initiative is developing a list of support services.